ApanLoon/EmpyrionStuff/README.md

 * Modify custom colour palette entries

 ## ecf
 A command line tool that parses ECF configuration files.

-Currently the only real use for this is to extract block types for use in EPBLib.
+## ECFLab
+A Windows application with a graphical user interface for examining, modifying or creating ECF files.

 ## ECFLib
 A library for parsed Empyrion Configuration Files.